How Long Can You Keep Your Teeth With Periodontal Disease?

 How long can you keep your teeth with periodontal disease?

 Finding out you have periodontal disease can be scary.
 After all, periodontal disease is the leading cause of tooth loss, and nobody wants to lose their natural teeth.
 The first question many patients ask is, how long can you keep your teeth with periodontal disease?
 The answer depends on several factors, but there is hope, and much of the outcome is within your control.
-Read below for tips on how to keep your teeth with periodontal disease.
+A skilled periodontist can help you figure out the rest and keep you smiling for years to come.

 How Long Can You Keep Your Teeth With Periodontal Disease?

-With the proper treatment, many periodontal disease patients keep their teeth for the rest of their lives.
-But whether you can save your teeth depends on three factors:
+With the proper treatment, many periodontal disease patients keep their natural teeth for the rest of their lives.
+While it does require a bit more commitment, patients with periodontal disease can significantly improve their dental health and actually achieve their healthiest smile yet.

 • The severity of your existing periodontal disease